astropy/astropy/docs/stats/lombscargle.rst

     fig = plt.figure(figsize=(6, 4.5))
     plt.plot(frequency, power)

-The periodogram shows a clear spike at a frequency of 1, as we would expect from the data we constructed.
+The periodogram shows a clear spike at a frequency of 1 cycle per unit time, as we would expect from the data we constructed.

 Measurement Uncertainties
 -------------------------

-The periodogram implementation can also handle data with measurement uncertainties.
+The :class:`~astropy.stats.LombScargle` interface can also handle data with measurement uncertainties.
 For example, if all uncertainties are the same, you can pass a scalar:

 >>> dy = 0.1